varnishcache/varnish-cache/doc/sphinx/users-guide/index.rst

 should have Varnish Cache up and running with the default configuration.

-The tutorial is split into short chapters, each chapter taking on a separate topic.
+The guide is split into short chapters, each chapter taking on a separate topic.
 Good luck.

 .. toctree:: :maxdepth: 1

-        introduction
+        command_line
 	backend_servers
-        starting_varnish
 	logging
         sizing_your_cache
-        putting_varnish_on_port_80
 	vcl
         statistics
         increasing_your_hitrate